 Unfortunately it relies on the (default) user agent string, which could change at any point.

-@mike Please don’t change it?
+@mbostock Please don’t change it?
 Pretty please?
 Or standardize it instead?

 The user agent string will likely change in the next few months when we get better unicode support, better looking native inputs, and other improvements to thumbnails - but we’re also planning on making an explicit and reliable way to customize thumbnails and we’ll likely do both at the same time.

-@mike The ‘first’ meaning the first rendered or the first cell from top to bottom?
+@mbostock The ‘first’ meaning the first rendered or the first cell from top to bottom?

 I’ve got a map that I’d like to be the thumbnail – and it is first (top to bottom) but the (boring) bar chart gets thumbnailed for some reason.
 I’m guessing because it gets rendered first.